 Sage Crosby is 17 year old senior passionate about underrepresented groups.
 As she embarks on her thirteenth year at Ravenscroft School in Raleigh, NC, she is eager to start a new chapter in her life as she plans to attend a four-year university in the fall of 2021 majoring in Political Science on the Pre-Law track.
 Sage’s passion for disadvantaged communities is not a recent realization, but many of her extracurriculars reflect her desire to help these populations.
 Joining Jack and Jill of America Inc. at the young age of two, Sage learned the value of advocacy, community service, and networking.
 This organization’s mission is to empower the African American youth and for Sage it has done just that as she currently serves as the Mid-Atlantic Regional Teen Secretary for over 400 teens.
 Additionally, Sage has been apart of her school’s Student Government Association throughout her entire high school career serving as class secretary for three consecutive years and now as the executive secretary.
 Student Government has taught Sage the value of an approachable yet diligent leader and she has been able to use what she has learned in other responsibilities.
 Lastly, Sage has worked with the Central Regional Hospital in Butner, NC over the summers to gain a more comprehensive understanding of the mental health population by shadowing health professionals and co-facilitating group activities.
 This experience truly cultivated the drive she has now for underserved groups.
 Seeing her mother work as a psychologist in the local correctional faculty, she became determined to keep her mother and other essential workers safe.
 In addition, as she embarks on her final year of high school, she understands that the educational landscape has changed vastly.
 She hopes her dedication to this project will expedite positive change and bring about a sense of normalcy in her community.
 RxDisinfect allows Sage to work with her sister, Chaz, and her aunt, Dr. McLeod, on a mission they are all throughly passionate about and they all get to learn along the way.

-Chaz Crosby is a 20 year old junior at UNC-Chapel Hill, where she is apart of the honors college and majoring in psychology.
+Chaz Crosby is a 21 year old senior at UNC-Chapel Hill, where she is apart of the honors college and majoring in psychology.
 Chaz has always been an advocate and voice for her community, where she currently serves as co-chair for the multicultural affairs and diversity outreach committee within UNC student government.
+In this role, Chaz helps foster a welcoming and inclusive environment for all students at UNC- Chapel Hill.
 She also is a research assistant in UNC Penn Lab, a psychology lab focusing on minority mental health.
 Chaz has obtained over 150+ hours serving as a hospital volunteer at Nash-UNC Healthcare and UNC Hospitals.
 Chaz plans to use her nurse aide certificate to work with underserved and minority communities in need during the pandemic.
 She has always been passionate about health disparities and serving underserved groups.
-With a dream of one day becoming a physician, Chaz hopes that this project will allow her to make a positive impact on the health and prosperity of the community.
-Working with her younger sister, Sage, and her aunt, Tonya, who all truly embody her passions and motivations makes RxDisinfect such a meaningful project to her
+Being a voice to the voiceless and providing representation in healthcare has always been one of her motivations for entering this field.
+Chaz hopes that this project will allow her to make a positive impact on the health and prosperity of the community.
+Working with her younger sister, Sage, and her aunt, Tonya, who all truly embody her passions and motivations makes RxDisinfect such a meaningful project to her.